MRamazan/MindMirror-TecaHacks2025/README.md

 ```

 -submission repo for TecaHacks 2025
--This repo created for a small change because i cant update main repo
+-This repo created for a small change because i cant update main repo (hackathon ended)